 Quercetin | 250°C | With its bitter taste, this flavonoid is continually being studied for its potential use as a natural care product. |

-The following descriptions outline both the effects and boiling points of terpenoids.
+The following outlines the boiling points of various terpenoids.

 Compound | °C | Information |